coastlee/ttrpg-quartz/content/Through Fire and Fractals/Session 3.md

 **"I followed you because I’ve been chasing the Lens longer than you’ve been running from it.
 And because… maybe we both want the same thing."**

+**Torrell stands in the cockpit doorway, silhouetted by the flicker of sublight stars.
+His expression is unreadable—calculating, like he’s assembling a puzzle he doesn’t yet know all the pieces to.**

+**“So that’s it,”** he says after a long pause. **“You followed me because you think I know what to do with this thing?”**

+He holds up the Lens of Teyxar between two gloved fingers, examining it like it’s a puzzle box.

+**“News flash: I don’t.
+Didn’t even know what it was until everyone started screaming for my head.”**
+**“I stole it to create a distraction.
+Turns out I stole the galaxy’s most wanted paperweight.”**

+His eyes narrow slightly as he studies Ten Jay, not with suspicion exactly, but with the cold-eyed habit of someone trained to assess threats—and assets.

+**“You… you didn’t flinch when the Syndicate turned on me.
+You had options, clean exits.
+But you stuck around.”**

+He tucks the Lens back into a sealed compartment, his voice shifting from wary to strategic.

+**“Alright.
+You’ve got history with the Lens.
+I’ve got it in my hand and a death squad on my back.
+So here’s the play: you help me figure out what this thing really is and how we use it before someone melts us for it.”**

+He steps closer now, the tension easing just a little.

+**“But I’m not looking for a fanboy or a bodyguard.
+I want a partner who knows how to stay alive, who won’t freeze when things go sideways.
+You think you can be that?”**

+Beat.

+**“Because if not, there’s still time to toss you out the airlock before we hit driftspace.”**

 Touching down on [[Obsidian Reach]]